-Data privacy is the right to control access to one’s personal data.
-But, data security is the protective measure taken to prevent unauthorized access to databases and websites.
+Data privacy is the right to control access to one’s personal data, whereas data security encompasses the protective measure taken to prevent unauthorized access to databases and websites.

 In this article, we will understand how data privacy and data security are closely related concepts, yet they have different meanings and areas of focus.

 - Data privacy vs. data security?
 Understanding the basics

 - What is the basic difference between data privacy and data security?

 - Which is more important - Data privacy or data security?

 - Data privacy vs. data security in big data

 - Can you have data privacy without data security?

 - Data privacy vs. data security vs. data protection: Tabular view

 - Data privacy vs data security: Related reads